izdwuut/izdwuut.github.io/content/tutorials/youtube-thumbnail-downloader.md

 >>> var
 5
 {{< / highlight >}}

 1. Assigning a variable.
-I'm the guy who document getters and setters in his code, by the way.
+I'm the guy who documents getters and setters in his code, by the way.
 2. An expression to evaluate.
 Because we reference a variable name, it would get substituted to `5` - the value that we previously assigned to it.
 3. Evaluated expression.